krzemienski/awesome-from-stars/README.md

 * [khromov/ai-digest](https://github.com/khromov/ai-digest): A CLI tool to aggregate your codebase into a single Markdown file for use with Claude Projects or custom ChatGPTs.
 * [patchy631/ai-engineering-hub](https://github.com/patchy631/ai-engineering-hub): In-depth tutorials on LLMs, RAGs and real-world AI agent applications.
 * [amusi/AI-Job-Recommend](https://github.com/amusi/AI-Job-Recommend): 国内公司人工智能方向（含机器学习、深度学习、计算机视觉和自然语言处理）岗位的招聘信息（含全职、实习和校招）
+* [ailabs-393/ai-labs-claude-skills](https://github.com/ailabs-393/ai-labs-claude-skills): This package is use to remove the hustle of finding claudeskills and shift them into any of the user project.
+This project become a bridge between user's usage and claude skills
 * [eumemic/ai-legion](https://github.com/eumemic/ai-legion): An LLM-powered autonomous agent platform
 * [Blakeem/AI-Prompt-Guide-MCP](https://github.com/Blakeem/AI-Prompt-Guide-MCP): MCP server and Claude Code plugin with task driven agent orchestration workflows, guides, markdown knowledge graphs, with intelligent context injection.
 * [NisaarAgharia/AI-Shorts-Creator](https://github.com/NisaarAgharia/AI-Shorts-Creator): AI-Video-Cropper is a Python-based tool that leverages the power of GPT-4 (OpenAI's language model) to automatically analyze videos, extract the most interesting sections, and crop them for improved viewing experience.
 This project combines the capabilities of GPT-4, FFmpeg, and OpenCV to automate the process of identifying highlights in videos